Cuba starter pack

 10 Tips to Travel Off the Beaten Path

 Isn't it difficult to travel off the beaten path?
 No travel secrets exist anymore, right?
 Au contraire!
 Put yourself in the right place with your eyes wide open and you'll uncover gems.
+Once you give the article a read feel free to message us any questions you have about getting off the beaten path in Cuba.

-While I'm a voracious planner of everything in life, in all honesty the best travel experiences are unplanned, sort of.
+While I'm a voracious planner of everything in life, in all honesty, the best travel experiences are unplanned, sort of.
 What you can do is find the right places and situations to have those experiences.

 I'll outline how to travel off the beaten path from pre-trip research to actions to take when you arrive.